yunuskorkmaz/docs.tr-tr/docs/visual-basic/programming-guide/language-features/collection-initializers/how-to-create-an-add-extension-method-used-by-a-collection-initializer.md

 ---
-title: 'Nasıl yapılır: Oluşturma bir genişletme yöntemi (Visual Basic) koleksiyon başlatıcısı tarafından kullanılan Ekle' ms.date: 07/20/2015
+title: 'Nasıl yapılır: Koleksiyon Başlatıcısı Tarafından Kullanılan Bir Uzantı Ekleme Metodu Oluşturma' ms.date: 07/20/2015
 helpviewer_keywords:
 - collection initializers [Visual Basic] ms.assetid: f64b52c7-8b11-4410-93a6-cb3aeebcc772
-ms.openlocfilehash: a5af41e25b8f82aa173e2df28cc41b313c8d68dd
+ms.openlocfilehash: 6d5f9d38b413b79f111a14ec3829c57a9797ce54
-ms.sourcegitcommit: 9b552addadfb57fab0b9e7852ed4f1f1b8a42f8e
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "61907081"
+ms.locfileid: "74346720"
 ---
-# <a name="how-to-create-an-add-extension-method-used-by-a-collection-initializer-visual-basic"></a>Nasıl yapılır: Oluşturma bir genişletme yöntemi (Visual Basic) koleksiyon başlatıcısı tarafından kullanılan Ekle
+# <a name="how-to-create-an-add-extension-method-used-by-a-collection-initializer-visual-basic"></a>Nasıl yapılır: Koleksiyon Başlatıcısı Tarafından Kullanılan Bir Uzantı Ekleme Yöntemi Oluşturma (Visual Basic)
-Bir koleksiyon oluşturmak için bir koleksiyon Başlatıcısı kullandığınızda, Visual Basic Derleyicisi arar bir `Add` koleksiyon türü yöntemi için parametreleri `Add` koleksiyon Başlatıcısı değerleri türlerini match yöntemi.
-Bu `Add` yöntemi koleksiyon Başlatıcısı değerlerle doldurmak için kullanılır.
+When you use a collection initializer to create a collection, the Visual Basic compiler searches for an `Add` method of the collection type for which the parameters for the `Add` method match the types of the values in the collection initializer.
+This `Add` method is used to populate the collection with the values from the collection initializer.

- Hiç eşleşen `Add` yöntemi var ve koleksiyon kodunu değiştiremediğiniz, adlı bir genişletme yöntemi ekleyebilirsiniz `Add` koleksiyon başlatıcısı tarafından gerekli olan parametreleri alır.
-Genel koleksiyonlar için koleksiyon başlatıcıları kullandığınızda yapmanız gerekenler genellikle budur.
+ If no matching `Add` method exists and you cannot modify the code for the collection, you can add an extension method called `Add` that takes the parameters that are required by the collection initializer.
+This is typically what you need to do when you use collection initializers for generic collections.

 ## <a name="example"></a>Örnek
- Aşağıdaki örnek, bir genişletme yöntemi için genel ekleme işlemi gösterilmektedir <xref:System.Collections.Generic.List%601> koleksiyon Başlatıcısı türden nesneleri eklemek için kullanılabilir olacak şekilde yazın `Employee`.
-Genişletme yöntemi, kısaltılmış koleksiyon Başlatıcısı sözdizimi kullanmanıza olanak sağlar.
+ The following example shows how to add an extension method to the generic <xref:System.Collections.Generic.List%601> type so that a collection initializer can be used to add objects of type `Employee`.
+The extension method enables you to use the shortened collection initializer syntax.

  [!code-vb[VbVbalrCollectionInitializersHowTo1#1](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrCollectionInitializersHowTo1/VB/Module1.vb#1)]